Polar LOOP Review: Accurate, But Not a Whoop Competitor

 If you are looking for a direct Whoop competitor, there isn’t one.
 Polar LOOP isn’t it.
 Several companies are clearly heading towards adapting their ecosystem to take Whoop head-on; it’s just a case of who gets there first and when.

-Garmin – Garmin’s Index Sleep Monitor was a missed opportunity to develop a strong 24/7 product based on its generally good Elevate 5 sensor package.
+Garmin – Garmin’s Index Sleep Monitor was a missed opportunity to develop a strong 24/7 product, given its generally good Elevate 5 sensor package.
 You can wear Garmin’s Index band all day if you want, but the experience is tailored towards sleep – hence its name.
-Its recent Health Status and Lifestyle Logging features will likely be steps towards competencies on the app to make it a more cohesive Whoop competitor, perhaps as soon as next Spring (2026).
+Its recent Health Status and Lifestyle Logging features will likely be steps toward building competencies in the app to make it a more cohesive Whoop competitor, perhaps as soon as next Spring (2026).

 Amazfit Helio is probably the most competitive and cheapest Whoop competitor in 2025.
 It seems to be a one-trick pony, precisely aimed at undercutting Whoop’s price and copying its easier features.
 It hasn’t yet reached the polish and depth of the Whoop app’s features, but it’s well on its way.